erik-adelbert/aoc/2022/README.md

 Today my solution closely follows the challenge story and it's pretty boring but fast.
 First, the program splits any input line in two halves and maps each of them, in turn, with either `Head` or `Tail`, *two strictly positive values*, in a *single map*.
-This amounts to build a set from the input while intersecting its head and tail.
+This amounts to build a set from the input line while intersecting its head and tail.

 ex: